Christopher-Schulze/crPipeline/docs/Continuous_Integration.md

 A GitHub Actions workflow is provided at `.github/workflows/ci.yml`.
 On every push or pull request, it performs the following checks and builds:

 - **Backend (Rust):**
+  - `rustup component add rustfmt clippy`: Installs required Rust components.
-  - `cargo clippy --manifest-path backend/Cargo.toml --all-targets -- --deny warnings`: Runs Clippy for thorough static analysis and treats all warnings as errors.
+  - `cargo clippy --manifest-path backend/Cargo.toml -- --deny warnings`: Runs Clippy for static analysis and treats all warnings as errors.
   - `cargo fmt --manifest-path backend/Cargo.toml --all -- --check`: Ensures code is formatted according to `rustfmt` and fails the build on mismatches.
   - (Implicitly, `cargo test` would also be part of a full CI suite, though not explicitly listed as modified here).
 - **Frontend (Svelte/TypeScript):**